Antique Side Table Makeover

 How to Paint a TableTop

 I prefer to use a small sponge roller and a sponge applicator to get a smooth finish.
-You can find everything on Amazon at the HTP store.
+The HTP store sells everything on Amazon.
 Seriously, that sponge applicator is a game-changer!

 I applied the second coat with the roller.
-Here's where I'll be frank with you.
-Although I LOVE this paint, the weather messed with me in the afternoon.
-The paint was not going on smoothly.
+Here’s where I’ll be frank with you: Although I LOVE this paint, the weather messed with me in the afternoon.
+The paint did not go on smoothly.
 Operator error?
 Perhaps.

-I worked on the antique side table top early the next day before it got so hot.
+I worked on the antique side table top the next day before it got so hot.
 Can you see a color difference?
-I ran out of the white-ish paint, and switched to my favorite Colosseum color.
-Yes, the same color I used when I painted my kitchen countertops.
+I ran out of the white-ish paint and switched to my favorite Colosseum color—yes, the same color I used when I painted my kitchen countertops.
 It never really looks gray until you put it up against white!

-While I was painting the tabletop on the patio, I added some Plastic Wood to help cover up the broken leg.
+While painting the tabletop on the patio, I added some Plastic Wood to help cover up the broken leg.
 That stuff is so awesome!

 Do I Need to Wax the Paint?